ceramicnetwork/docs/docs/learn/welcome.md

 ### **Ceramic is a decentralized network for composable data.**

-With Ceramic, building scalable Web3 applications with natively-composable data is as easy as browsing a marketplace of community-created data models and plugging them into your app via open APIs for storing, updating, and retrieving data from those models.
-When different applications reuse the same data model, their underlying data is automatically interoperable.

-By decentralizing the database layer for applications, Ceramic makes it possible data to be accessible and reusable across all applications built on the network.
+Building applications with composable Web3 data is as easy as browsing a marketplace of data models, plugging them into your app, and storing, updating, and retrieving data from those models.
+When different applications reuse the same data models, their data is automatically interoperable.
+By decentralizing application databases, Ceramic makes data composable and reusable across all applications.

 </br>